abhushansahu/mera-ai/README.md

-# Mera AI - Unified AI Assistant
+# Mera AI - Unified AI Assistant with Spaces

-A self-hosted AI assistant that provides a single interface to chat with multiple AI models, with persistent memory and knowledge base integration.
+A self-hosted AI assistant that provides a single interface to chat with multiple AI models, with persistent memory, knowledge base integration, and **multi-project isolation via Spaces**.

 ## What It Does

 - **Unified Interface**: Chat with any AI model through OpenRouter (GPT-4, Claude, and 280+ others)
 - **Persistent Memory**: Remembers conversations using Chroma vector database
 - **Knowledge Base**: Integrates with Obsidian vault using LlamaIndex for enhanced retrieval
+- **Spaces System**: Multi-project isolation with separate memory, vaults, and token budgets
 - **Observability**: Track usage, costs, and performance with LangSmith
 - **LangChain Orchestration**: Uses LangChain Agents and Chains for Research → Plan → Implement workflow
 - **Self-Hosted**: Everything runs locally except the AI model API calls